SatelliteWP/switch-monitors/readme.md

 # Switch Monitors for Mac

 You have a docking station for your mac and 2 monitors.
-For some reason, your display configuration often switches your monitor order.
+For some reason, your display configuration often switches your monitor order?

 Not anymore!